 This morning I saw another formation and I remembered the enormous pressure of deeply believing that some force in the workings of the world was showing me something because I was supposed to tell people that the clouds were not just interesting shapes in the sky, but were trying to communicate something.

 The clouds over the Bartlett Arms looked like a wave-swept coast.

 When she started to see peculiar-seeming clouds, it was only a matter of days before she began bumbling toward the conclusion of “Oh my God, it’s God!”

-She wasn’t even sure if she even believed in God – at least not in any God that is assumed to be shaped in man’s image, an anthropomorphic and manipulated God that promises Heaven after obedience in a brutal grueling life involuntarily toiled away in industrial colonialist economie
+She wasn’t even sure if she even believed in God – at least not in any God that is assumed to be shaped in man’s image, an anthropomorphic and manipulated God that promises Heaven after thankless obedience in a grueling life toiled away in industrial colonialist economies.

 She didn’t believe – and still doesn’t believe – in that God.